-The overall exterior dimensions of the system enclosure are 20x17x3.6 inches.
-All I/O connectors, power switch, and line cord connector are located at the enclosure's rear bulkhead.
+The exterior dimensions of the system enclosure are 16x17x3.6 inches.
+All I/O connectors, power switch, and line cord connector are located on the enclosure's rear bulkhead.

 The power supply is dual voltage capable, so the system will run on either 110 or 220 volt line voltage, and at a line frequency from 47 to 63 Hz.